burro-robotics/react-nested-tree2/README.md

 - **TreeData**: The type defining the structure of the tree data.
 - **TreeRootProps**: The props accepted by the `TreeRoot` component.

-## Contributing

-Contributions are always welcome!
-Please read the [contributing guidelines](LINK_TO_CONTRIBUTING_GUIDELINES) before making a pull request.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.